 Secure CheckoutPersonal information is secured with SSL technology.

 No minimum order.

+Water Resources and Economics is one of a series of specialist titles launched by the highly-regarded Water Research.
 For the purpose of sustainable water resources management, understanding the multiple connections and feedback mechanisms between water resources and the economy is crucial.
 Water Resources and Economics addresses the financial and economic dimensions associated with water resources use and governance, across different economic sectors like agriculture, energy, industry, shipping, recreation and urban and rural water supply, at local, regional and transboundary scale.

 Topics of interest include (but are not restricted to) the economics of: